eliotayache-nv/GAMMA/README.md

 - GAMMA: a new method for modeling relativistic hydrodynamics and non-thermal emission on a moving mesh ([arXiv:2104.09397](https://arxiv.org/abs/2104.09397))

+## Acknowledgements

+This work is funded in part the European Union’s Horizon 2020 Programme under the AHEAD2020 project (grant agreement n.
+871158).

 ## Contact
 Feel free to get in touch! eliot.ayache@astro.su.se